Probiotics for Horses: Gut Health, Digestion, and Performance

 Can probiotics improve feed efficiency in horses?

-Probiotics may support microbial balance, which can influence digestive efficiency, especially during stress or dietary changes.
+Probiotics may support microbial balance, particularly during stress or dietary changes, as part of a broader digestive strategy.